mdlacasse/Owl/README.md

 <img src="https://raw.github.com/mdlacasse/Owl/main/docs/taxIncomePlot.png" width="800">

 These plots are irregular because we used historical rates from 1969.
+The volatility of the rates offers Roth conversion benefits which are exploited by the optimizer.
-These rates can be displayed by:
+The rates used can be displayed by:
 ```
 plan.showRates()
 ```